 I’ve been making Neapolitan-style pizza at home for a few years now, first using the cast-iron skillet method, then a baking steel, and, most recently and successfully, an Ooni Volt 12.
-I often use 00 flour, but I only recently discovered what Italian 00 flour really is.
-Since it seems hard to find a reputable online resource that explains what Italian tipo 00 flour is, I decided to write my own.
+I often use 00 flour for Neapolitan-style pizza.
+I knew it provided the best texture and flavor but did not completely understand what made 00 flour unique.
+My confusion came from the many websites that only provide half the 00 flour story.
+However, I recently discovered the full Italian 00 flour story — what sets it apart from other flours.
+Since I struggled to find a reputable online resource that fully explains what Italian tipo 00 flour is, I decided to explain it here.

 The largest source of confusion around 00 flour for me came from trying to apply U.S. flour classifications to Italian flours.
 It turns out that many countries have their own flour classification systems, often differing widely from the U.S. standards.
 So to understand Italian flour, if you’re a used to using U.S. flours, you need to first recognize how the U.S. labels flour and then how that system differs from standards used in Italy and other countries.